 Parameter has extensive experience in the development and execution of industry-proven stability chamber validation protocols.
-Parameter can provide and execute stability chamber validation protocols such as Installation, Operational and Performance Qualification.
+Parameter is equipped to provide and execute stability chamber validation protocols such as Installation, Operational and Performance Qualification.

-All temperature data is collected using a Rotronic HW4 Mapping System and digital Rotronic HC2 dual Temperature and Humidity sensors, allowing for temperature and humidity measurements at each mapped point within the chamber.
+We collect all temperature data with the highest quality equipment, including a Rotronic HW4 Mapping System and digital Rotronic HC2 dual Temperature and Humidity sensors, allowing for temperature and humidity measurements at each mapped point within the chamber.
 All test equipment calibration is NIST traceable.

 Regardless of the level of documentation you choose, after the mapping study has been completed you will be provided a clear comprehensive summary of the results.